realworldocaml/book/en/foreign-function-interface.md

   foreign "initscr" (void @-> (returning window))
 ```

-The `foreign` function takes two parameters: the C function call name, and a
+The `foreign` function is defined takes two parameters:

+- the C function call name, which is looked up using the *dlsym(3)* linker function.
-value that defines the C function arguments and return type.
-This definition
+- a value that defines all the C function arguments and return type.
-can contain any of the C types (including function pointers), and is built
-using functions defined in `Ctypes.Ffi.C`.

-Basic C types such as `void` are defined as values in `Ffi.Types.C`, and we
+  Basic C types such as `void` are defined as values in `Ctypes` and we
-have previously defined `window` as a `void ptr`.
+  defined `window` in our own code.
 The `@->` operator adds an
-argument to the C parameter list and the `returning` function terminates the
+  argument to the C parameter list, while the `returning` function terminates the
-parameter list and declares the return value.
-The remainder of the `Ncurses`
-implementation expands on these definitions for the other library functions.
+  parameter list with the return type.

+The remainder of the Ncurses binding simply expands on these definitions.

 ```ocaml
 (* ncurses.ml 3/3 *)